 This page is about Portia, the ’86 944 Turbo I owned in 1999.
 As a voluptuous, flared-fendered speed demon that could sprint from 0-60 in 6.1 seconds, she was my long-distance, inclement-weather road rocket.
 She was also supposed to be my autocrosser during 1999, but ultra-cycling events and travels ended up gobbling all of my spare time instead.

-She is currently enjoying the sunshine of Hawaii with her new owner.
-She was a surprisingly practical car… just don’t expect to fit more than 2 people at once for more than 20 minutes; that “back seat” is a joke.
+I ended up selling the car a year later to an enthusiast who shipped her off to the sunshine of Hawaii.
+She was a surprisingly practical car.
+Just don’t expect to fit more than two people at once for more than 20 minutes; that “back seat” was a joke.

 How Portia Got Her Name